githublyk/FollowMe/writeup_report.md

 ### Future Enhancements
 The graphs from the previous section shows that there is a room for improvement if the model was trained for longer epochs.
 Similarly, the batch size can be increased.
+After the second step, training for 570 epochs, increasing the number of epochs does not seem to improve the results.

 A better learning rate may exists.
 The time limit and computation power limit prevented training with different learning rates such as 0.0075 and 0.0125.